19hours/sg-statutes/Acts/Chit Funds Act.md

 57\.
 Notwithstanding the provisions of any other written law, offences under this Act or any regulations made thereunder may be tried in a District Court which shall have the power to impose the maximum penalty prescribed for any offence under this Act.

-### Consent of Attorney-General
+### Consent of Public Prosecutor

 58\.
-No prosecution in respect of any offence under this Act or the regulations made thereunder shall be instituted except with the consent of the Attorney-General.
+No prosecution in respect of any offence under this Act or the regulations made thereunder shall be instituted except with the consent of the Public Prosecutor.

+[Act 15 of 2010 wef 02/01/2011]

 ### Offences by directors, managing directors or managers